- My Tweets

 The Festival will play host to a multitude of public engagement events where delegates will be able to participate in behavioural experiments, a workshop on intellectual property and fashion, an exhibition on art forgery, the award of a hackathon prize, and the launch of CREATe’s very own tartan.
 Continue reading

 This is an old post.
-For the official CREATe Festival Website please go to http://create.ac.uk/festival The ‘CREATe Festival 2016’ will take place in London on 24 June.
-This will be a showcase of the findings of CREATe’s research programme, and a vehicle to engage with a wider community – in the CREATe spirit!
-The Festival will play host to a multitude of public engagement events where delegates will be able to participate in behavioural experiments, a workshop on intellectual property and fashion, an exhibition on art forgery, the award of a hackathon prize, and the launch of CREATe’s very own tartan.
-Festival Highlights CREATe web resources will be demonstrated, such as the Voices project (capturing the views of creators), copyrightuser.org, the copyright evidence … Continue reading
+For the official CREATe Festival Website please go to https://www.create.ac.uk/festival The ‘CREATe Festival 2016’ will take place in London on 24 June.
+This will be a showcase of the findings of CREATe’s research programme, and a … Continue reading

 This post is by Jaakko Miettinen, a PhD researcher in CREATe at the University of Glasgow, summarising discussion of his paper at our first reading group meeting of Winter 2016.
-Details about upcoming reading group dates and topics can be found on the CREATe Studio page.
-At the CREATe reading group on 14th January, we discussed the challenges of studying copyright using experiments, from a first draft of my PhD research design.
-The discussion was centred on three main challenges to this method: external validity, relating the experiment to relevant literature and the potential logistical pitfalls that are part of the experimental method.
-A range of other issues were discussed, but this post will focus on the three that commanded … Continue reading
+Details about upcoming reading group dates and topics can be … Continue reading

 CREATe has appointed its first three Industry Fellows in a scheme established to further develop and deepen connections between CREATe and its industrial partners and stakeholders.
 Emma Barraclough, Richard Paterson and Jeremy Silver will each work in collaboration with CREATe over a period of several months.
 CREATE will disseminate their outputs.
 The call for participation required applicants to submit a short project proposal that involved a reflection on and analysis of a topic of pressing importance or of future significance for the creative economy.